Fixed Effects Binary Choice Models with Three or More Periods: Introduction

 It turns out, however, that \cite{chamberlain2010} only proves his result for $T=2$.
 And in fact, we show that his result does not generalize to $T\geq 3$.
 Specifically, we consider distributions $F$ satisfying

-with $T\geq \tau+1$, $(w_1,...,w_\tau) \in (0,\infty)\times [0,\infty)^{\tau-1}$ and $1=\lambda_{1} < \dotsc < \lambda_{\tau}$.
+with $T\geq \tau+1$, $(w_1,...,w_\tau) \in (0,\infty)^\tau$ and $1=\lambda_{1} < \dotsc < \lambda_{\tau}$.
 We study the identification of $\beta_0$, assuming that $\lambda:=(\lambda_{1},\dotsc,\lambda_{\tau})$ is known.
 The weights $w_1,\dotsc,w_{\tau}$ remain unknown, thus allowing for much more flexibility on the distribution of $\eps_{it}$ than in the logit case.
+In particular, it may either be left- or right-skewed, platykurtic or leptokurtic.
 Our main insight is that for any $F$ satisfying \eqref{eq:cond_OR}, a conditional moment restriction holds.
 We also obtain some results on the corresponding identified set $B$.
 For instance, if, roughly speaking, $X_i$ is continuous, we show that $B$ includes at most $T!-1$ points (2 if $T=3$) and relative marginal effects are point identified.
 Note that \cite{johnson_2004} considers the same family with $\tau=2$ and $T=3$.
 However, he does not study the general case and does not show any formal identification result based on the corresponding moment conditions.

 Obviously, the conditional moment condition can be used to construct GMM estimators.
 This means, in particular, that $\sqrt{n}$-consistent estimation is possible beyond the logit case when $T>2$, overturning again the impossibility results of \cite{chamberlain2010} and \cite{Magnac2004}.
 Further, we show that if $T=3$ and mild additional restrictions hold, the optimal GMM estimator based on our conditional moment conditions reaches the semiparametric efficiency bound of the model.
 Hence, at least when $T=3$, these moment conditions contain all the information of the model.